1 Ranked Online Casino for 2018

 Roulette is easily recognized.
 It’s a big green table with a lot of different places where you can place bets on various outcomes.
 Those outcomes are determined by the roulette wheel, which is a spinning wheel with multiple numbered and colored slots in it.

-There are two versions that can be found, sometimes both in the same casino.
-Single zero and double zero.
-Both can be played online.
-The single zero is called European roulette online and the double zero is called American roulette.
+There are two versions (with several variations) that can be found, sometimes in the same casino.
+Single zero and double zero, both can be played online and in a brick and mortar casino.